 (4.10.2) For all vehicles, the emission-related diagnostic information shall be erased as a result of a command by a scan tool (generic or enhanced) and may be erased if the power to the on-board computer is disconnected.
 At a minimum, the emission-related diagnostic information shall be erased as a result of a command by a scan tool while in the key on, engine off position.

-(A) For engines using SAE J1979 or SAE J1939, except as provided for in sections (h)(4.4.1)(F)(iv), (h)(4.4.2)(F)(iv), (h)(4.8.3), and (h)(4.10.4), if any of the emission-related diagnostic information is erased as a result of a command by a scan tool or during an on-board computer reprogramming event, all emission-related diagnostic information shall be erased from all diagnostic or emission critical control units.
+(A) For engines using SAE J1979 or SAE J1939, except as provided for in sections (h)(4.4.1)(F)(iv), (h)(4.4.2)(F)(iv), (h)(4.8.3), and (h)(4.10.4), if any of the emission-related diagnostic information is erased as a result of a command by a scan tool or during an on-board computer reprogramming event, all emission-related diagnostic information shall be erased from all diagnostic or emission critical electronic control units.
 For these control units, the OBD system may not erase a subset of the emission-related diagnostic information in response to a scan tool command (e.g., in such cases, the OBD system may not erase only one of three stored fault codes or only information from one control unit without erasing information from the other control unit(s)).

 * * * *